-A revocable living trust is called that for a reason: You have the option to revoke or change the trust document at any time.
+A revocable Oregon living trust is called that for a reason: You have the option to revoke or change the trust document at any time.
+But when should you?

 If two spouses create a revocable trust together, either spouse has the right to revoke the trust, but they must agree in writing to any amendments to the existing trust document.
 There are many situations in which it may be appropriate to amend or revoke your trust.

-When to revoke or amend a trust in Oregon
+When to revoke or amend an Oregon Living Trust

 Amendments may be necessary in any of the following situations: